 All applicants to the doctoral program whose native language is not English must demonstrate English language proficiency.
 No waivers of this requirement can be granted.
 The Department of Speech & Hearing Sciences follows the UW Graduate School policies and guidelines for admission of individuals who are nonnative speakers of English.
 Applicants should review the UW Graduate School's Understanding the Application Process, which outlines each of the three required minimum admission requirements for Degree, GPA, and English Proficiency.

-To be admitted to the department’s Ph.D. program, all nonnative English speakers are required demonstrate English language proficiency as outlined in UW Graduate School Memo 8.
+To be admitted to the department’s Ph.D. program, all nonnative English speakers are required demonstrate English language proficiency as outlined in UW Graduate School Policy 3.2.
 Please note, to be admitted the Department of Speech and Hearing Sciences requires applicants to meet the UW Graduate School's recommended scores.
 The department will not admit applicants with scores below the Graduate School’s recommended score requirement, nor will we give approval to provisionally admit students with scores below this score requirement.
 The score requirements are:

 - TOEFL iBT® test scores of 92 or higher